 I was pretty anxious to test this last yellow cake – and not just because it’s last.
 I think we’ve had our fill of yellow cake, but at least I now have a go-to recipe for a delicious, rich yellow cake.

 This recipe was the sixth yellow cake tested and what was interesting about it, other than that it was recommended by my friend Rina who is a fabulous baker and makes a lot of cupcakes, is all the butter.
 This recipe calls for 2 1/2 sticks — 10 oz.
 I was curious to see how a cake made with loads of butter would compare to the other 5.

 This recipe is from a blog called Egg Beater and I paraphrased the directions heavily, so make sure to click on Egg Beater for more detailed points about baking her cake.
 But this is the way I made it and I got good results.
-The cake had a great butter flavor (how could it not, right?), was the moistest of all 3, and I’m fairly certain people who like rich desserts would go for this.
+The cake had a great butter flavor (how could it not, right?), and I’m fairly certain people who like rich desserts would go for this.
 It was a rich cake – so much so that putting a rich chocolate icing on it felt like buttering a biscuit or dipping French Fries in mayonnaise, but last time I checked this wasn’t a diet blog so I’m going to stop babbling about that and get more into the texture.